They look fancy, but it’s time to stop keeping up with the Joneses.

 An empty savings account

-Unfortunately, when you’re house poor, there’s often zero disposable income for building a cash reserve.
+Unfortunately, there’s often zero disposable income for building a cash reserve when you’re house poor.
 Financial experts have always preached the importance of paying yourself first.

 Some even recommend saving 20% and living off 80%.

-According to a 2019 Federal Reserve study, approximately 44% of Americans don’t have $400 to cover an emergency expense and would borrow or selling something to make the money.
+According to a 2019 Federal Reserve study, approximately 44% of Americans don’t have $400 to cover an emergency expense and borrow or sell something to make money.
 Over 44 million people don’t have emergency savings at all.

 Keeping up with their Joneses